Writing Advice from Classic Authors

 Self-Acceptance: A Hard-Fought Battle for Writers

-It’s a tough task to attain the kind of self-acceptance that allows a writer to feel she deserves to own her talent and reap the rewards of hard work.
+For writers and other creatives, it’s a tough task to gain the kind of self-acceptance that allows them to feel deserving of using their talent and reap the rewards of hard work and perseverance.

 Categories: Writing Advice from Classic Authors Comments: (2)